Goochie/gch-truefx-pricefeed/README.md

 # TrueFX price service

-TrueFX price service hooks into the FREE fx price service offered by [TrueFX](//truefx.com).

-Then emit's' updates to price via web sockets.
+TrueFX price service hooks into the FREE fx price service offered by [TrueFX](//truefx.com) and emits price updates on your selected currency pair via web sockets.

 ## Table of Contents1